godror/godror/README.md

 From 2.9.0, LOBs are returned as string/[]byte by default (before it needed the `ClobAsString()` option).
 Now it's reversed, and the default is string, to get a Lob reader, give the `LobAsReader()` option.

+Watch out, Oracle will error out if the CLOB is too large, and you have to use `godror.Lob` in such cases!

 If you return Lob as a reader, watch out with `sql.QueryRow`, `sql.QueryRowContext` !
 They close the statement right after you `Scan` from the returned `*Row`, the returned `Lob` will be invalid, producing `getSize: ORA-00000: DPI-1002: invalid dpiLob handle`.